As an affiliate, we earn from qualifying purchases made on our website.

 What does backspin do to a golf ball?
 When your golf ball has a lot of backspin, you’ll normally get higher than normal shots.
 This can lead to less distance off the tee or more stopping power on the greens.

 Learn More: Still want to know more about spin and how it affects the golf ball?
-Click here to find out how sidespin and backspin affect a golf ball.
+Read our article on how spin affects your ball HERE.

 If you’re a better golfer, you might be looking for a golf ball that produces more spin.
 Most golfers don’t want a whole lot of spin off the tee, but when it comes to the short game, being able to spin the ball back is what everyone wants.